 Clients at Together We Can are given the option to seek out new employment opportunities upon entering our Residential Treatment Program.
-Employment Practitioner Michael Barnhardt and Addictions Counsellor Carol-Anne Turbitt have constructed a workshop centered around securing meaningful and lasting employment.
+Employment Practitioner Samantha Armstrong and Addictions Counsellor Carol-Anne Turbitt have constructed a workshop centered around securing meaningful and lasting employment.
 Each client is assessed on an individual basis to determine their strengths, weaknesses, employment history and skills to find a career path suitable for them.
 Our trained facilitators specialize in offering tips and advice on resume layout, content, headings and formatting.

 Typical topics which are discussed include: